manzoorq/Selenium_BDD/README.md

 1. The properties file reader utility is implemented under utils package.
 2. It helps to read data from the config.properties file present under the _./resources/config.properties_ file.
 3. Use the loadData() method to load the config.property file and getObject(<<property name>) method to read properties.
-4. For example please refer to the Log in functionliy test scenario where username and password have been read from the config.properties file.
+4. For example please refer to the Log in functionality test scenario where username and password have been read from the config.properties file.

    ![image](https://github.com/user-attachments/assets/21a2c20e-4daf-486b-bd34-10a5c50a161a)